 Occupancy classifications

-Commercial projects require tighter documentation, clearer sequencing, and more inspections than residential work.
+These projects require more documentation, stricter sequencing, and more inspections than residential work.

 DOB Permits vs Building Approvals